What We Do

 "With a diverse team of volunteers we were able to cover a huge amount of ground, and our efforts may ultimately help protect bears and their habitat."

 -Whitney Leonard, Natural Resources Defense Council

 We operate on a fee-for-service basis.
-Our pricing is dependent on number of volunteers, how specialized they need to be, timeline, and the technicality of protocols.
-We can work with you to create a funding strategy.
-In many cases we can make introductions or recommendations of potential funding sources.
+Our pricing is dependent on the number of volunteers, how specialized they need to be, timeline, and the technicality of protocols.
+We offer grant-writing support as needed and in many cases we can make introductions or recommendations of potential funding sources.
 We are a 501c.3 nonprofit organization.